The Succulent Plant Page goes to Cultivation goes to

 carpet bedding

-Left: An example of carpet bedding at the RHS gardens, Wisley, including large numbers of succulent plants:
+This example of carpet bedding at the RHS gardens, Wisley, includes large numbers of succulent plants:

 Echeveria secunda